-- On a lightly floured surface, roll pastry into a 16-in. x 12-in. rectangle.
-Cut into two 12-in. x 8-in. rectangles.
+- On a lightly floured surface, roll pastry into a 16x12-in. rectangle.
+Cut into two 12x8-in. rectangles.
 Place a steak on one side of each rectangle; top with cream cheese mixture.
 Fold pastry over meat; seal seams.
-Place seam side down on a rack in a shallow baking pan.
+Place seam side down on a lightly greased baking sheet.

 - Combine egg and water; brush over pastry.
 Bake at 400° for 18-22 minutes or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
 Let stand for 5 minutes.
 Serve with salsa if desired.
 Yield: 2 servings.

 Originally published as Wild West Wellingtons in Cooking for 2 Winter 2008, p33